-- First make a dry mix and then slowly add the milk at room temperature.
-Keep on blending till no lumps are visible and the batter should have a pouring consistency, neither too thick nor too thin.
+- Keep on blending till no lumps are visible and the batter should have a pouring consistency, neither too thick nor too thin.

 - This step is little tricky, so after preparing the batter, pour a spoonful in hot oil to test it, if requires make it more thin by adding little milk.